 Looking back on Outlander Season 1 is always fun, no?
 Back to where it all began.
 From what I can gather, my experience is similar to very many other fans.
 We started Season 1 on the recommendation of a friend as Outlander innocents.
 But we were soon swept into a maelstrom of fan frenzy, and we were hooked.
 Like me, many of you delved straight into the books.
 I just plowed on relentlessly until I finished every one of them and then sat around waiting for Season 2 to appear.

-In celebration of the five-year anniversary of Outlander’spremiere on Starz, and as we await Season 5, the television adaptation of The Fiery Cross, I thought it would be timely to take a fond look back at the very first episode, ‘Sassenach’, and to touch a little on Diana Gabaldon’s first book, simply titled Outlander –the story that started it all.
+As we await Season 6 (the longest Droughtlander ever?), I thought it would be timely to take a fond look back at the very first episode, ‘Sassenach’, and to touch a little on Diana Gabaldon’s first book, simply titled Outlander –the story that started it all.
 Much is often made of the differences between the show and the books and, even those who complain loudly at times (I’ll put my hand up here as an occasional complainer!), must concede that the show is an adaptation and, by nature, must be a condensed interpretation of the books.

 Having said that, there are so very many similarities, and many exact renditions of the book content in the show.
 For me, I love to revisit the audio books narrated by Davina Porter.
 I find her ability to perform the different voices for each character, and to maintain them throughout all the books, is simply amazing.
 The audio books are like old friends while driving or out walking, and there’s always something new to pick up.
 The life of the Frasers and their entourage is endlessly rich and fascinating.
 If you would like to learn more about Davina Porter, my colleague Janet Reynolds interviewed her a while back for this post, “A Talk with the Voice of Outlander.”